FarmDyn/documentation/docs/template/plant_nutrition.md

                                         ;
 ```

-The manure application in autumn linked to cropping activities in the SIMPLACE data has to be provided
+In line with manure application in spring, the manure application in autumn linked to cropping activities in the SIMPLACE data has to be provided
 by manure application in FarmDyn in the months July to December.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/simplace_module.gms GAMS /NOrgAutumnSim_\(c_/ /;/)